 Rose Zellmer wrote to me that she was keen to do a guest post on my blog.
 She recounts her food adventures on www.gimmetasty.com and aims to spread happiness through food.Her idea of doing a gluten-free cake sounded delicious and healthy and so here it is for all you cake lovers.
 She has included a small informative note on making your own gluten-free flour mix.
 Happy reading!

 Living in a tropical country, apples are expensive.
 So it is special when they are available.
 My Gluten-Free Caramel Apple Cake, is highly anticipated by friends and family because it is not often that they have such a treat.
 I seldom make Gluten-Free Cakes but if I am expecting guests that I know can’t consume gluten, I make sure to have something that they can enjoy as well.
+I have used flax seeds as binders in the cake since there is no gluten.

 A stash of pistachios, and a windfall of walnuts from faraway Tehran had me rubbing my hands in glee as I got ready to bake a birthday cake for my husband’s birthday.
 I had a rich, smooth, somewhat adult, cappuccino cheesecake in mind but I also wanted to use the newly-arrived nuts in the cake.
 A salted walnut praline seemed like the perfect crunchy crown for the creamy, java-infused cheesecake.